 - all PhD and Professional Doctorate student projects

 - members of staff undertaking research not requiring HRA ethical approval

 - members of staff undertaking research not requiring HRA ethical approval.

 The Committee will also oversee the administration of undergraduate research projects.

-The ethics committee procedures and all the documents for applying for School Research Ethics Approval can be found in Learning Central on Postgraduate Learning Central Module on the left hand menu under the tab named School Research Ethics.
+The ethics committee procedures and all the documents for applying for School Research Ethics Approval can be found in Learning Central at Organisations - Postgraduate Learning Central Module - School Research Ethics on the left hand menu.

 Submission and meeting dates

 Meetings take place on a monthly basis but applications must be submitted three weeks prior to the meeting date in order to allow time for them to be reviewed.

 The meetings are held on the first Tuesday of every month.

 Projects that are considered low risk may be eligible for proportionate review.
 If your project is eligible it will be considered outside of the meeting and submission dates for the full ethics committee.
 The screening criteria to check if your project is eligible can be found in section 4 of the School research ethics application form.
 Ethics applications being managed in the proportionate review will still receive 2 ethical reviews and evaluation by the chair/ nominated person.